josebarbamontoya/pu_dating/reltime-ja_tutorial/README.md

 Directory “3_timetree_construction” contains R and shell code required for summarizing time estimates and constructing timetrees with CIs and node probabilities.

-## 4. Impact of phylogenetic uncertainty on time estimates
+## 4. Assessing the impact of phylogenetic uncertainty on time estimates

 We made an additional RelTime-SA analysis, we used the timetree topology inferred in the original study.
 ML Branch lengths were calculated using the GTR+Γ5 model.
 The same calibrations as for the RelTime-JA analyses were used.
 We evaluated the performance of the RelTime-JA method by comparing the node times with the RelTime-SA timetree node times.
 Figure 1 shows...